gerdm/gerdm.github.io/content/posts/wolf-ewma.md

 ## Choice of weight function
 The choice of the weight function $w_t$ in $(7)$ is crucial to the robustness of the WoLF method.
-Following the WolF method, we consider the IMQ weight function
+Following the WolF paper, we consider the IMQ weight function
 {{< math >}}
 $$
 w_t = \left(1 + \frac{(y_t - m_{t-1})^2}{c^2}\right)^{-1/2},